-Sessior n Six: Independent Research Background In this sess In this session, students will continue to work with Educational Technology Standards 1.3.2 and 1.3.3, as w 1.3.3, as well as Social Studies Standard 5.4.2 as they locate, organize, and cite credible information from a var iety of sources and media.
-It is very important that students document all their research and ideas in th e Research Notebook.
-You will base your evaluation of students' knowledge and skills targets on the information students collect during this session. and the second of the second o Original te ext from the Social Studies assessment is in bold .
-Optional Pre-teach search strategies or methods to evaluate the credibility, validity, and potential bias of Prep online sources.
-You could use a lesson from the Searching for Information or Evaluating Sources section of Resources.
-Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+Session n Six: Independent Research Backgrou • 1.3.3, as w from a vari ideas in the sion, students will continue to work with Educational Technology Standards 1.3.2 and vell as Social Studies Standard 5.4.2 as they locate, organize, and cite credible information riety of sources and media.
+It is very important that students document all their research and e Research Notebook.
+You will base your evaluation of students' knowledge and skills targets on the information students collect during this session.
+Original te ext from the Social Studies assessment is in bold .
+Prep Optional □ Pre-teach search strategies or methods to evaluate the credibility, validity, and potential bias of online sources.
+You could use a lesson from the Searching for Information or Evaluating Sources section of Resources. , Materials □ Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select Materials other sources.)
-Research Notebook ■ Web site evaluation tool Computers or devices for student use iry Learning Plan (60 minutes or as needed for research) Individual Inquiry Use a Think-Pair-Share activity to prompt thinking about search strategies.
-In 1.
-Have students reflect on their research question and identify keywords. ual Engage 2.
-Next, have students share their ideas with a partner and provide input on one another's /id search strategies. div 3.
+If blocked, contact your district's technology department or select other sources.) □ Research Notebook □ Web site evaluation tool □ Computers or devices for student use uiry Learning Plan (60 minutes or as needed for research) Individual Inquiry Engage Use a Think-Pair-Share activity to prompt thinking about search strategies.
+Have students reflect on their research question and identify keywords.
+Next, have students share their ideas with a partner and provide input on one another's search strategies.
 Finally, ask a few students to share their research question.
-In 4.
 As each student reads their question, have the class suggest sources to find information about the question or ways to search for information.
 Remind students of the standards they are working toward for this session and restate the purpose of the assessment.
-Have students conduct research with sources provided or they may find sources on their own.
+Explore Have students conduct research with sources provided or they may find sources on their own.
 Have students analyze and evaluate each source for relevance to their research questions.
-Using their Research Notebook, students should keep track of: Explore Bibliographic information about the sources.
-Notes from sources that help ensurer the research question.
-Explore Notes from sources that help answer the research question.
-How they located the information, and why they judged the source as credible and valid. - How they located the information, and why they judged the source as eredible and valid.
+Using their Research Notebook, students should keep track of: Bibliographic information about the sources.
+Notes from sources that help answer the research question.
+How they located the information, and why they judged the source as credible and valid.
 Teaching Tips and Accommodations Provide a scaffold or template can be provided for students who need more support tracking their research.
-T .
-1 Have students evaluate and revise, if necessary, their research question based on initial Extend review of sources.
-Provide formative feedback or have peers offer feedback about the research using the Scoring Guide or Checklist.
-In particular, look for evidence that: Evaluata Documents the research process (search tools and key words).
-Evaluate Digital sources relate directly to the student task.
+Extend Have students evaluate and revise, if necessary, their research question based on initial review of sources.
+Evaluate Provide formative feedback or have peers offer feedback about the research using the Scoring Guide or Checklist.
+In particular, look for evidence that: Documents the research process (search tools and key words).
+Digital sources relate directly to the student task.
 Student can paraphrase research results into h/her own words.
 Evaluates the credibility, validity and potential bias of sources.